TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-26-php-object-calisthenics-rules-made-simple-version-3-0-is-out-now.md

     <strong>Object Calisthenics 3.0 runs on CodeSniffer 3.0 and PHP 7.1.
 It brings 6 of them with fancy configuration and code examples</strong>.
 '''
 related_posts: [46, 48, 37]
+tweet: "What are #php Object Calisthenics and how to use them? #codingStandard #solid"
 ---

 If you are a coding standard nerd like me, you'll probably have more than just PSR-2 standard in your ruleset.
 But even if you don't, [Object Calisthenics](https://github.com/object-calisthenics/phpcs-calisthenics-rules) is a developer-friendly game changer for your code.